nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * The recipe does not exist.
     * Use case ends.
 * Input was entered incorrectly
     * Use case resumes from step 1

+**Use case: `set`**

+**MSS:**
+1. User wants to add specific parameters or edit details about their recipe
+2. User requests to add these parameters
+3. Gordon adds the parameters to the recipe
+4. When the User checks the recipe again, they will see these new parameters

+Use case ends.

+**Extensions**
+* The recipe does not exist.
+    * Use case ends.
+* Input was entered incorrectly
+    * Use case resumes from step 1

 **Use case: `find`**

 **MSS:**
 1. User has a large cookbook
 2. User searches for a specific recipe by either keyword, calories, difficulty, ingredients, price or tags.
-3. Gordon returns a list of all the recipes which contain what the user is looking for
+3. Gordon returns a list of all the recipes which contain what the user has searched for.
-4. User checks the recipe for cooking
+4. User can now check the recipe for cooking

 Use case ends.

 **Extensions**
 * The list is empty
     * Use case ends
 * No recipe contains the keyword
     * Gordon shows an error message
     * Use case resumes from step 2

 **Use case: `tag`**